-3.8 Confidentiality of Case Records
+3.11.1 Confidentiality of Case Records

+All case records, including documentation is to remain confidential.
 Adult Protective Services records may not be viewed by members of the public.
 All requests from individuals asking to either review or copy the file shall be referred to the county legal department for appropriate response.
 According to S.C.
 Code of Laws SECTION 43-35-60: "Unless otherwise prohibited by law, a state agency, an investigative entity, and law enforcement may share information related to an investigation conducted as a result of a report made under this chapter.
 Information in these investigative records may be shared between investigative entities only.
 Information must not be disclosed publicly".